Is Taiwan whisky headed for global domination?

 Humble beginnings

 For Kavalan, it all started with mosquito repellant.
-In 1959, Yu-Ting's father Lee Tien-Tsai sold pesticides for his company, Chu Chen, but felt it was limiting.
+In 1959, Lee's father Lee Tien-Tsai sold pesticides for his company, Chu Chen, but felt it was limiting.
 So he moved into beverages.

 In 1979, he started the King Car Group, selling root beer.
 In 1982 he started producing Mr. Brown, a popular canned coffee with a hard-to-miss mustached mascot.
 Its associated cafes are the local version of Starbucks, with venues found on corners all over Taiwan.